 Getting rid of the gnats

 To get the best results you will want to take additional measures to make your area less conducive to gnats.
 Remove rotting vegetation from the yard, including the spent undersides of any potted plants or flowers on or around your deck or patio.
 Remove and tip over devices that may hold standing water.
 Remove old leaves, logs, and dead fall around your home.
 Rake out the area and let it dry out this will discourage the gnat from returning to those areas.
 When watering your lawn or plants, don’t over water.
 You want the areas to sufficiently dry out before watering again.
 We recommend watering 3 days per week, and water in the early morning hours so the sun, paired with evaporation throughout the day will dry off any excess moisture present.
 Mosquito Squad of Columbia advises you to stay on our mosquito control program throughout the season to get the best gnat control.
 We cannot guarantee the gnat control applications but 75% of our customers who are on both the mosquito and gnat control saw a significant decrease in the gnats in their yards.

 Here is our solution.
-With every barrier spray treatment, we spray the ground with the product we use to control mosquitoes.
+With every barrier treatment, we mist the ground with the product we use to control mosquitoes.
 If this is not sufficient then we add an additional product used to treat the gnats and fleas specifically.
-In extreme cases we can enroll you in our platinum program where we spray your yard on a 2 week schedule.
+In extreme cases we can enroll you in our platinum program where we mist your yard on a 2 week schedule.
 We have had a great deal of success in protecting residents in the area from gnats.
 The degree of treatment you will need depends on your individual circumstances and property.

 Contact Mosquito Squad of Columbia to learn more about controlling the bugs that are bothering you, including gnats, mosquitoes, fire ants, fleas, ticks, spiders and flies.
 We can help keep you and your family happy and healthy this season with bug-free days, and bug-free nights.
 Call us today for a free quote.